poldrack/clean_coding/README.md

 ## Example 1
 See [example1.py](example1.py) for an example of code in need of a refactor.

+See [example1_annotated.py](example1_annotated.py) for a version of example1.py that has been annotated with comments regarding problems in the code.

 See [example1_pseudocode.py](example1_pseudocode.py) for an example of a pseudocode plan for the code.

 See [example1_refactored.py](example1_refactored.py) for a refactored version of example1.py.